Table of contents

 Comparison of latest data

 Figure 8 shows that the series generally follow a similar trend, with RTI showing stronger growth at the start of the series and then levelling off to be more in line with WFJ growth.
+The employee jobs (EJ) element of WFJ has tracked well with RTI throughout the coronavirus (COVID-19) pandemic period; from June 2020 to the most recent period, September 2021.

-Growth of Workforce Jobs (WFJ) and employee jobs from short-term employment surveys and Pay As You Earn (PAYE) Real Time Information (RTI) paid employees, September 2014 to June 2020, indexed to September 2014
+Growth of Workforce Jobs (WFJ) and employee jobs from short-term employment surveys and Pay As You Earn (PAYE) Real Time Information (RTI) paid employees, September 2014 to September 2021, indexed to September 2014

-Source: Office for National Statistics – Workforce Jobs; HM Revenue and Customs – Pay As You Earn Real Time Information
+Source: Office for National Statistics – Workforce Jobs, HM Revenue and Customs – Pay As You Earn Real Time Information

-Image .csv .xlsWFJ versus LFS
+Image .csv .xlsWFJ compared with LFS

 The concept of employment (measured by the LFS as the number of people in work) differs from the concept of jobs, since a person can have more than one job and some jobs may be shared by more than one person.
 WFJ and LFS series are reconciled annually.
 The LFS, which collects information mainly from residents of private households, is the preferred source of statistics on employment.